Learn more about the potential consequences of polydrug use.

 Higher risk of addiction

 If your educational program targets teens, this is one of the dangers of polydrug use that you’ll want to stress as part of your teaching.
 Teenagers’ brains are still developing, making them more susceptible to addiction.
 Introducing two substances at once further increases that risk.

 While marijuana and alcohol can lead to a variety of negative side effects on their own, when combined, the dangers of polydrug use can become even more severe and harmful.
 Side effects of using the two simultaneously can include heart problems, seizures, liver damage, respiratory failure, brain damage, and even death.

 Using cannabis and alcohol simultaneously can also drain the brain of the chemical compounds that help us feel calm and happy, leading to behavioral issues such as anxiety and depression.

 Since using marijuana and alcohol at the same time can increase the effects of each substance, the dangers of polydrug use also include a higher chance of overdosing.
 Polydrug use can also reduce the likelihood that medical interventions following an overdose will be successful since emergency responders and medical personnel would have to treat the effects of both substances.

 Teaching about the dangers of polydrug use

 To help your students better understand the dangers of polydrug use, consider incorporating hands-on tools into your educational program, such as Fatal Vision ® Polydrug [Alcohol & Marijuana] Goggles.
-These goggles help demonstrate the impairments experienced by people under the influence of alcohol and marijuana/THC and how those effects can impact their reflexes and abilities.
+These goggles help demonstrate the impairments experienced by people under the influence of alcohol and marijuana/THC/cannabis and how those effects can impact their reflexes and abilities.